 Occasionally, there are legitimate circumstances that can intuitively call us to slow down, to turn inward, to stop on the side of the road for a time.
 We lose a spouse or a parent or a child.
+We navigate the end of a long-term relationship.
 We face a severe illness or injury that imposes extensive and sometimes grueling treatments.
 These events can leave us physically detached and emotionally disoriented.
 It’s a natural, albeit individual, response.
 When we’ve allowed ourselves the time and space to get our bearings again, we’re likely faced with an equally difficult task – reinventing our lives and well-being in a new and challenging context.
 Some things in life we can change and some we can’t, but with time we can forge a way again.

 In finally giving up the blame game, I think we make peace with the complexity and difficulty of life.
 We shake off the last of our excuses and let go of the martyr role.
 The fact is, every one of us works around day-to-day chaos and frustration.
-We will all face desperation and grief of some sort in our lifetime.
+We will all face desperation and grief of some sort in our lifetimes.
 No one here promised anything different.
-It’s the rest of life – the chance to live fully and gratifyingly in our bodies, in our relationships, in our vocations (whether it’s what we get paid for or not), in our explorations within this lifetime – that we get to grab hold of and find joy in – for everything it’s worth.
+It’s the rest of life – the chance to live fully and gratifyingly in our bodies, in our relationships, in our vocations, in our explorations – that we get to grab hold of and find joy in.

 Life isn’t always fair (my friend’s mother being one example of this).
 We don’t get to chose every circumstance.
 We don’t get to control the people around us.
 Likewise, we don’t get all the time in the world to wait for the ideal circumstances to come around.